Know Yourself. Own Your Story. Build Your Future.

 Week 1

-Students explore personal identity through vision boarding and a culturally-relevant field trip, then get introduced to pitch deck elements they'll build throughout the program.
+Students explore personal identity through vision boarding and business fundamentals.
+Includes a cultural community field trip to TechFest Live and an introduction to pitch deck elements and podcast set production.

 2